amallette21/QGIS_AmericadelNorte_TallerIntro/README.md

 The exercises in this section will highlight clipping tools and the creation of a virtual raster layer.

 ### Exercise 10.
 Selected vector and raster tools
-*Clip*
+*Clip*.
 A clip can be just as useful as a selection based on location.
 In this example, we will clip the land use, land cover classes to the City of Ithaca’s boundaries to create a new dataset.
 Like before, you can use a non-spatial data query or the Select features tool to select the City of Ithaca.

 ![alt text](./images/VectorClip.png "Vector geoprocessing tools in the main vector menu")